draymcfarlane/TrackIt/README.md

 # Images
 A few images of the final product.

-**Can provide more, need to update API Key, please refer to the PPT for production images and walk through**
+**Can provide more, need to update API Key.
+Please refer to the PPT for production images and walk through.**

 ## landing
 ![image](https://github.com/user-attachments/assets/854996a2-2d56-46bb-9c31-a3c21ca3f618)